fsutter1616/Freya-Sutter-Personal-Data-Project/README.md

 Next, I processed the farmers market dataset, which includes location and descriptive information for markets across the city.
 I standardized the ZIP code column, then counted the number of farmers markets per ZIP code.
 Unlike the fast-food data, many ZIP codes had no markets, so I used a full_join() when combining datasets later to ensure that ZIP codes with zero markets remained included.

 For the full-service grocery store dataset, I again standardized ZIP codes and filtered for entries located in New York City.
 Because this dataset includes many types of food-related stores, I filtered it to identify supermarkets by selecting rows where Establishment Type was “A” and Operation Type was “Store.”
 I created a combined name field to help filter out delis, bodegas, convenience stores, pharmacies, dollar stores, and similar businesses by using keyword matching with str_detect().
 After these exclusions, I counted the number of full-service grocery stores in each ZIP code.
 To identify full-service grocery stores, I filtered the Retail Food Stores dataset using keyword matching.
-I kept rows where the store’s combined name included supermarket indicators such as “whole foods,” “trader joe,” “aldi,” “costco,” “walmart,” “target,” “stop & shop,” “shoprite,” “kroger,” “bj’s,” “key food,” “food bazaar,” “ctown,” “c town,” “associated,” “food universe,” “pioneer,” “western beef,” “fine fare,” “met food,” “metfresh,” “food dynasty,” “sea town,” “supermarket,” “market,” “grocery,” or “foods.”
-I then removed any stores whose names contained terms associated with small shops or non-supermarkets, including “deli,” “bodega,” “cigar,” “smoke,” “pharmacy,” “dollar,” “99,” “convenience,” “gas,” “mart,” “mini,” “station,” “express,” “quick,” “corner,” or “halal.”
+I kept rows where the store’s combined name included supermarket indicators such as:

+“whole foods,” “trader joe,” “aldi,” “costco,” “walmart,” “target,” “stop & shop,” “shoprite,” “kroger,” “bj’s,” “key food,” “food bazaar,” “ctown,” “c town,” “associated,” “food universe,” “pioneer,” “western beef,” “fine fare,” “met food,” “metfresh,” “food dynasty,” “sea town,” “supermarket,” “market,” “grocery,” or “foods.”

+I then removed any stores whose names contained terms associated with small shops or non-supermarkets, including:

+“deli,” “bodega,” “cigar,” “smoke,” “pharmacy,” “dollar,” “99,” “convenience,” “gas,” “mart,” “mini,” “station,” “express,” “quick,” “corner,” or “halal.”

 This left me with a dataset that reflects actual full-service grocery stores rather than delis or convenience stores.

 I then calculated the Fast Food : Grocery Ratio by dividing the number of fast-food restaurants by the number of grocery stores in each ZIP code, using pmax(num_groceries, 1) to avoid dividing by zero while still preserving the interpretation of extreme imbalance.